Nick is an experienced criminal advocate who also provides advice and representation in regulatory proceedings.

 Nick is regularly instructed in high value or complex confiscation cases.
-Within the last 12 months he has been involved in a case before Leicester Crown Court were the Crown were seeking an order for £5.3m.
-In February 2019 he was led by Mark Cotter QC in a complex confiscation case involving a substantial hidden asset claim.
+Within the last 12 months he has been involved in a case before Leicester Crown Court where the Crown were seeking an order for £5.3m.
+In February 2019 he was led by Mark Cotter KC in a complex confiscation case involving a substantial hidden asset claim.
 He has dealt with a wide range of confiscation cases including certificates of inadequacy.

 - Middle Temple.